spencertipping/ni/doc/ni_by_example_2.md

 _
 ```

-This quine looks odd, but most of the trickery is done using the heredoc syntax (which is a way of writing multi-line strings starting with ).
+Most of the trickery is done using the heredoc syntax (which is a way of writing multi-line strings starting with ).
 Heredocs are parsed in a non-obvious way.
 In this case, at a high level, the code works like this:

 1. `$_` becomes the code written as a heredoc, which is just the 3rd line.
 The heredoc parser knows to skip the end of the line.
 2. `eval $_` happens, causing that code to be executed